bobbyiliev/introduction-to-sql/ebook/en/content/005-select.md

 +----------+
 ```

-As you can see the duplicate entries have been removed from the output.
+As you can see, the duplicate entries have been removed from the output.

 ## Conclusion

 The `SELECT` statement is essential whenever working with SQL.
-In the next chapter we are going to learn how to use the `WHERE` clause and take the `SELECT` statements to the next level.
+In the next chapter, we are going to learn how to use the `WHERE` clause and take the `SELECT` statements to the next level.